Phoenix

 - Financial abuse

-In addition, the Department of Health and Human Services defines elder abuse as a willful infliction of injury, unreasonable confinement, intimidation, or cruel punishment that results in pain, physical harm, or anguish.
+The Department of Health and Human Services defines elder abuse as a willful infliction of injury, unreasonable confinement, intimidation, or cruel punishment that results in pain, physical harm, or anguish.
 This is done by a person, including a caregiver, depriving someone of goods or services needed to avoid physical harm, anguish, or mental illness.

 Physical abuse may be slapping, hitting, or improperly using restraints.
 Neglect and emotional abuse are harder to define, as each situation is unique.
 Generally, we define neglect as the failure of any caregiver, whether hired or family, to provide basic necessities to an elder.
 These needs are related to shelter, food, medical care, and hygiene.

-Common Types of Nursing Home Injuries
+Common Types of Nursing Home Abuse

 - Medication errors.
 Overdosing or prescribing the wrong kinds of medications can greatly decrease one’s quality of life.